overbrowsing/overbrowsing.github.io/README.md

 ## License

-CO₂ Shield Generator is released under the [MIT](/LICENSE) license.
+Overbrowsing.com is released under the [MIT](/LICENSE) license.
 Feel free to use and modify it as needed.